NYCPlanning/labs-geosearch-docker/README.md

 ## Schema Customization through Mounting

-Our geocoder needs to store and return a few additional fields in addition to those specified by the native pelias schema.
-We are overriding pelias schema by mounting a few custom files into the pre-built pelias images.

 Mounted files can be seen in the [`mounts` directory](https://github.com/NYCPlanning/labs-geosearch-docker/tree/master/mounts).
-Some of these mounts are more straightforward, while others are more brittle and will hopefully be refactored to more stable solutions soon.
+In order to ensure these mounts continue to work, we have pinned specific pelias image tags in the docker compose file.
+These should not be updated without confirming the mount files here are compatible with the source code in the new image tag.

 - The `schema` directory contains [`document.js`](https://github.com/NYCPlanning/labs-geosearch-docker/blob/master/mounts/schema/document.js), which adds `pad_meta` fields to the document schema registered with ES.
 This file is mounted into the `pelias/schema` container.
 This allows for us to maintain the `dynamic: 'strict'` settings also upheld by pelias, while storing our custom fields in a sane, reasonable way.

 - The `api` directory contains [`helper/geojsonify_place_details.js`](https://github.com/NYCPlanning/labs-geosearch-docker/blob/master/mounts/api/helper/geojsonify_place_details.js#L61-L65) and [`middleware/renamePlacenames.js`](https://github.com/NYCPlanning/labs-geosearch-docker/blob/master/mounts/api/middleware/renamePlacenames.js#L60-L65), which together ensure the `pad_meta` fields are flattened into the top-level JSON object ultimately returned by the API.
 These files are mounted into the `pelias/api` container.
-This modification is vulnerable; it will break with any reorganization or redesign of the API code.
-It should be revisited, but works for now.

-- The `bin` directory contains [`bin/placeholder_download`](https://github.com/NYCPlanning/labs-geosearch-docker/blob/master/mounts/bin/placeholder_download) which enables simple downloading of placeholder data by the placeholder image through the custom pelias CLI.
-This file is mounted into the placeholder container.
-It does not replace/interact with any of the source placeholder code, and should be stable.
+This allows us to return our custom object without any additional processing or calls to ES backend.

 ## Production Domain